Did you know that when prepared correctly, mashed cauliflower has a very similar texture to mashed potatoes, not to mention a sweet and buttery taste?

 A more nutritious version of mashed potatoes made with buttery cauliflower instead!

-- Bring a couple quarts of water to a boil in a large pot or pan.
+- In a large pot, bring a couple quarts of water to a boil.

-- Drain well.
-Transfer cooked cauliflower to large bowl and add butter and optional sour cream (or cream cheese) and parmesan.
+- Transfer cooked cauliflower to large bowl and add butter and optional cream cheese or sour cream and Parmesan.

 - Use immersion blender or hand mixer to blend until smooth and creamy.
 This is the most important step ... chunks of cauliflower are a giveaway!